 All you need to do is connect to a server in one of those countries and get watching.
 Plus, Tom's Guide runs down all the big events and how to watch them, so check elsewhere on the site for info on where to catch a cheaper (or even free) stream.

 VPN uses: Make sure to use your free trial

 This one's not so much a use, but a way of making your money go further.
 If you scour the market, you'll see there are tons of VPN free trials available – and if your chosen provider offers one, make sure to use it!

 Plus, all our top-rated providers offer money-back guarantees, ranging from 30 to 45 days.
-If you're not sure about a service and it doesn't offer a trial (for example, our #1 provider ExpressVPN), you can still trial it risk free.
+If you're not sure about a service and it doesn't offer a true trial (for example, our #1 provider ExpressVPN), you can still trial it risk-free.
 All you need to do is buy a plan, and start using it.
 If you're not happy with it, don't be shy – just about every one of our favorite providers will refund you hassle-free.

 SPEED UP GAMING

 When people talk about VPNs, they often mention how all but the best inevitably slow down your internet connection.
 However, this is not always the case.